NuGet/NuGetDocs/NuGet.Docs/Consume/ProjectJson-Intro.md

 # NuGet 3.0, .NET and project.json

-NuGet 3.0 is introducing two new client concepts
+NuGet 3.0 introduces two new client concepts

 1. Transitive package restore

 2. New package format

-These changes bring in a lot of flexibility, performance enhancements and support for new scenarios, as well as a few breaking changes.
+These changes bring a lot of flexibility, performance enhancements and support for new scenarios, as well as a few breaking changes.

 These two new concepts enabled .NET to ship in the form of NuGet packages instead of globally installed.